-The similarity in community composition amongst the three sites surveyed (63% of the 30 taxa were found at all three sites) (Table 3), was reflected in the relatively narrow range of the MCI values (118 to 128) recorded in this 1.4km reach of the river by the present survey.
-Minimal impacts of the patchy periphyton mats algal cover on the macroinvertebrate communities at each of the sites was reflected in the MCI values which were 9 to a significant 19 units above their respective sites' medians and in the case of site 2, three units above the maximum previously recorded.
-These scores were 10 to 17 units above predicted scores for sites at these altitudes (230 to 260 m asl) and significantly (Stark, 1998) 13 to 21 units higher than predicted for sites 9.2 to 10.6 km downstream from the National Park in ringplain streams (Stark & Fowles, 2009).
-These scores categorised these sites as having 'good' to 'very good' generic and 'better than expected' predictive stream health (TRC, 2014) at the time of this summer survey.
-No significant and more typical overall downstream decrease (7 MCI units) along the reach surveyed, representing a rate of decrease (5 units/km) somewhat higher than predicted (1.43 units/km).
+The similarity in community compositions amongst the three sites surveyed (65% of the 31 taxa were found at all three sites) (Table 3), was reflected in the very narrow range of the MCI values (110 to 113) recorded in this 1.4km reach of the river by the present survey.
+Limited impacts of the patchy periphyton mats and filamentous algal substrate cover on the macroinvertebrate communities at each of the sites were reflected in the MCI values which were six units lower to four units above their respective sites' medians.
+These scores were within four units of predicted scores for sites at these altitudes (230 to 260 m asl) and 3 to 7 units higher than predicted for sites 9.2 to 10.6 km downstream from the National Park in ringplain streams (Stark & Fowles, 2009).
+These scores categorised these sites as having 'good' generic and 'expected' predictive stream health (TRC, 2015a) at the time of this summer survey.
+No significant decreases in MCI scores were recorded between adjacent sites, with an insignificant but atypical slight overall downstream increase (2 MCI units) along the reach surveyed.
+This represented no rate of decrease, atypical of the predicted rate of decrease (1.43 units/km) for this reach of the river.